Nursing (NRS)

 Corequisite(s): ( NRS230 ) or ( NRS232 )

-This course introduces assessment and common interventions (including technical procedures) for patients with chronic illnesses common across the life span in multiple ethnic groups.
-The patient’s and family’s lived experience of the condition is explored.
-Clinical practice guidelines and research evidence are used to guide clinical judgments in care of individuals with chronic conditions.
-Multidisciplinary team roles and responsibilities are explored in the context of delivering safe, high quality health care to individuals with chronic conditions (includes practical and legal aspects of delegation).
-Cultural, ethical, legal and health care delivery issues are explored through case scenarios and clinical practice.
-Case exemplars include children with asthma, adolescents with a mood disorder, adults with type 2 diabetes, and older adults with dementia.
+This course expands on assessment and common interventions with the focus on patients with chronic illnesses common across the life span in multiple ethnic groups.
+The patient’s and family’s “lived experience” of the condition is explored.
+Clinical practice guidelines and research evidence are used to guide clinical judgments in the care of individuals with chronic conditions.
+Multidisciplinary team roles and responsibilities are explored in the context of delivering safe, high-quality health care to individuals with chronic conditions (includes practical and legal aspects of delegation).
+Cultural, ethical, legal, and health care delivery issues are explored through case scenarios and clinical practice.
 The course includes classroom and clinical learning experiences.
+The clinical portion of the course includes practice with selected core nursing skills.

 This course may be taken 1 time for credit.